Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

 {% if include.desc == "Dev Portal" %} Dev Portal{% endif %} alongside their other apps,
 you can add it to your Okta dashboard.

-In Okta, navigate to the General Settings of your application and confiure the _application icon_ for users as needed.
+In Okta, navigate to the General Settings of your application and configure the _application icon_ for users as needed.